ckaestne/seai/README.md

 * consider privacy, fairness, and security when building complex AI-enabled systems
 * communicate effectively in teams with both software engineers and data analysts

-In addition, students will gain familiarity with production-quality infrastructure tools, including stream processing with Apache Kafka, distributed data storage with SQL and NoSQL databases, deployment with Docker and Kubernetes, and test automation with Travis and Jenkins.
+In addition, students will gain familiarity with production-quality infrastructure tools, including stream processing with Apache Kafka, distributed data storage with SQL and NoSQL databases, deployment with Docker and Kubernetes, and test automation with Travis or Jenkins.

 ### Design Rationale

 * Data scientists often make great progress at building models with cutting edge techniques but turning those models into products is challenging.
 For example, data scientists may work with unversioned notebooks on static data sets and focus on prediction accuracy while ignoring scalability, robustness, update latency, or operating cost.
 * Software engineers are trained with clear specifications and tend to focus on code, but may not be aware of the difficulties of working with data and unreliable models.
 They have a large toolset for decision making and quality assurance but it is not obvious how to apply those to AI-enabled systems and their challenges.
 * To what degree can existing SE practices be used for building intelligent systems?
 To what degree are new practices needed?
-* This course adopts a software engineering perspective on building intelligent systems, focusing on what a software engineer can do to turn a machine learning idea into a scalable and reliable product.
+* This course adopts a software engineering and operator perspective on building intelligent systems, focusing on how to turn a machine learning idea into a scalable and reliable product.
 Rather than focusing on modeling and learning itself, it assumes a working relationship with a data scientist and focuses on issues of design, implementation, operation, and assurance and how those interact with the data scientist's modeling.
 * The course will use software and systems engineering terminology and techniques (e.g., test coverage, architecture views, fault trees) and make explicit transfers to challenges posed by using machine learning/AI components.
 The course will not teach fundamentals of machine learning or AI, but will assume a basic understanding of relevant concepts (e.g., feature engineering, linear regression vs fault trees vs neural networks).
 It will heavily train design thinking and tradeoff analysis.
 It will focus primarily on practical approaches that can be used now and will feature hands-on practice with modern tools and infrastructure.

 ## Logistics and People